The Three Kinds of Empathy: Emotional, Cognitive, Compassionate

 Compassionate Empathy is taking the middle ground and using your emotional intelligence to effectively respond to the situation with loving detachment.

-We don't get sucked in and take on the person's burden or feeling.
+We don't get sucked in and take on the person's burden or feelings.
 We balance mindfulness with compassionate caring and could be considered compassion when expressed genuinely.
+Depending on the situation, we can move in and out of all three types of empathy.
+The person's emotions will guide you to what is most effective.

 Without either becoming overwhelmed by sadness or trying to fix things with logistics, compassion brings a mindful touch to tough situations.